oracle/python-oracledb/doc/src/api_manual/module.rst

     the default SSLContext object cannot be used.
 This value is only used in the python-oracledb Thin mode.

+    The ``sdu`` parameter is expected to be an integer that returns the requested size of the Session Data Unit (SDU), in bytes.
+The value tunes internal buffers used for communication to the database.
+Bigger values can increase throughput for large queries or bulk data loads, but at the cost of higher memory use.
+The SDU size that will actually be used is negotiated down to the lower of this value and the database network SDU configuration value.
+See the `SQL*Net documentation <https://www.oracle. com/pls/topic/lookup?ctx=dblatest&id=GUID-86D61D6F-AD26-421A-BABA-
+    77949C8A2B04>`__ for more details.
+This value is used in both the python-oracledb Thin and Thick modes.
+The default value is 8192 bytes.

     If the ``handle`` parameter is specified, it must be of type OCISvcCtx\* and is only of use when embedding Python in an application (like PowerBuilder) which has already made the connection.
 The connection thus